phpenterprise/php-arduino/README.md

 # PHP Arduino
-Send commands to your Arduino board with PHP
+Send commands to your Arduino board using PHP

 *Requirements*